 Equity Office, under the leadership of President and CEO Lisa Picard, is a company that is leading the charge in adapting to the changing needs of today’s tenants.

 One of the largest commercial real estate firms in the nation with roughly 50 million square feet of Class A office space in its portfolio, the firm is in the midst of evolving its strategy to focus on the customer and create products that solve real business problems.

-Lisa spoke to VTS ahead of our upcoming global user conference, Accelerate, where she is a speaker.
 A critical aspect of Equity Office’s evolving approach to managing its portfolio?
 Hearing directly from its tenants to understand what's most important to them.
 Lisa told VTS that “listening to customers informs us that customers value flexibility and are willing to pay a premium to have it.”

 VTS: How did you get your start in CRE?

 Lisa Picard: As a kid I was fascinated by civic design, how building proportions shaped the way I felt.
 How the pace of traffic dictated the sidewalks I’d use.
 I contemplated why I loved some parks and not others and then how’d I change them.
 I started my study of cities very early and wanted to influence them then and still do now.
 My experience in placemaking grew a lot by traveling the world and visiting all 50 states before I was 35.

 When asked, “what do you want to do?”, my answer was always, “I want to influence.”
 First this desire to influence was a simple street corner, then a project site.
 Now my influence is on civic policies, institutions, markets and organizations.
 I’ve been developing property for over 25 years in a manner that creates remarkable value, unconventionally.
 That is, I don’t drive value purely from a spreadsheet using historic ratios, I seek to maximize value by understanding human desire; knowing we all vote with our feet and gravitate strongly to the things that complete us.